-Join Scott Simpson for an in-depth discussion in this video Building custom functions, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Building custom functions, part of Learning Google Apps Script.

 - Let's switch gears now and start working with…container-bound scripts.…These, as you'll remember, are scripts that operate…within a particular container such as a document,…spreadsheet or form.…It's really handy to be able to add custom functions…to spreadsheets, so let's take a look at that.…I'll create a new spreadsheet…and I'll call it My other spreadsheet.…Now to get to the script editor within this container…I'll go to Tools, Script editor.…